-Since 2001, the Emergency Medicine Network has created and maintained the National Emergency Department Inventory (NEDI)-USA, a database of all US emergency departments (EDs).
+Since 2001, the Emergency Medicine Network (EMNet) has created and maintained the National Emergency Department Inventory (NEDI)-USA, a database of all U.S. emergency departments or emergency rooms (ERs) open 24/7/365.
 This research has led to numerous scientific publications.
-In late 2009, we mapped the approximately 5,000 EDs with a primary motivation of providing a community service.
-Our publicly available smartphone app, findERnow was launched in 2010 and depends on the accuracy of the geographic coordinates assigned to each ED in the NEDI-USA database.
+In late 2009, EMNet mapped the approximately 5,000 total ERs in the U.S. with a primary motivation of providing a community service.
+In 2010, EMNet first launched the findERnow smartphone app to the public.
+Data in findERnow is based on the accuracy of the geographic coordinates assigned to each ER in the NEDI-USA database.

-To learn more about our mapping methods, click here.
+To learn more about the mapping methods used in NEDI-USA and findERnow, click here.

-In addition to tracking the location of all US EDs, EMNet has surveyed all >5,000 US EDs annually since 2016 to ask about additional–but still basic– ED characteristics.
-The results from this survey are used to perform health policy research on U.S. emergency care and to upgrade the findERnow app.
+In addition to tracking the location of all U.S. ERs, EMNet has also been actively surveying all 5,000+ U.S. ERs annually since 2016 to confirm additional–but still basic–ER characteristics.
+The results from this survey have been used to perform health policy research on U.S. emergency care and to ensure the findERnow app remains up-to-date.

-To learn more about the data from the national survey that have been incorporated into the app (annual number of ED visits, % of annual visits by children, separate pediatric area, and pediatric emergency care coordinator [PECC]) click here.
+To learn more about the data from the national survey that have been incorporated into the app (including annual number of ER visits, % of annual visits by children, separate pediatric area, and pediatric emergency care coordinator [PECC]) click here.

-The information in findERnow is updated continuously as EDs open, close, and move.
-If you have any questions about the data in findERnow, or if you would like to report a possible change, please contact us at email@example.com.
+The information in findERnow is updated continuously as ERs open, close, and move.
+If you have any questions about the data in findERnow or if you would like to report a possible change, please contact us at email@example.com.